Gedaria/fcc-python-sc/README.md

-# A repository containing solutions to the freeCodeCamp projects.
+# Contains my solutions to the FreeCodeCamp Python Scientific Computing Projects.